 The town is also a center for sailing, windsurfing, mountain biking, rowing, trekking and other sports.

-Hotel Du Lac Piazza Mazzini.
+We stayed at the Hotel Du Lac Piazza Mazzini.
 The room was quite large with 2 big windows to let in light (no view).
 Bed was comfortable except for the mattress pad which seem to have a moisture barrier on it to protect the mattress.
 The result was the we kept waking up feeling the humidity and heat under the covers as the moisture barrier kept in the heat.
 Bed was also a little short but plenty wide.
 Other than that, no complaints.
 The room had a water hot pot.
 Bathroom was older but functional.
 Towels were large.
 AC worked well (although we could never figure out what the controls meant).
 We initially had an issue with wifi, but I think they reset it after we complained and it then worked fine.
-Parking right outside the building for 15 euros a day.
+Parking was right outside the building for 15 euros a day.
 It is right in front of where the ferries take off so very convenient location.